kubernetes-sigs/sig-multicluster-site/site-src/guides/coredns.md

 # Configuring CoreDNS with the multicluster option

-The [CoreDNS multicluster plugin](https://coredns.io/explugins/multicluster/) is necessary to be able to reference multicluster services properly.
+There is a ready made [CoreDNS multicluster plugin](https://coredns.io/explugins/multicluster/) you can use as the DNS component against MCS API implementations using EndpointSlices.
 By default, [CoreDNS](https://coredns.io/) does not include this plugin and it is therefore necessary to recompile CoreDNS to build a container image enabling this functionality.
 The following paragraphs highlight how one can re-deploy CoreDNS with the [multicluster plugin](https://coredns.io/explugins/multicluster/).
 To illustrate the concepts, it has been chosen to use a Kind cluster with its default configuration.

 ## Step 1: Deploying a Kind cluster and checking its CoreDNS configuration